 I started my freelance career in 2006, operating as John Hassett and Associates Ltd., delivering consultancy and project management services to the National Health Service (NHS) in the rural county of Dorset, England.
 After returning to Australia, I obtained an ABN and registered for GST.
 I established my business as a sole trader entity in my name, which changed to Badwater in 2019.
 In addition to providing freelance services, I have worked in both salaried and contract positions.

-I qualified as an accountant in the UK and have since undertaken studies in the fields of psychology and sociology at Monash University.
-I hold a Certificate in Social Sciences from the UK Open University.
 Additional learnings include Prince2 project management and CRISP-DM data mining.
 While working in Alice Springs I completed training for Closing The Gap, Cultural Awareness and Cultural Safety provided by the RACGP at the Centre for Remote Health.
 I am an alumni of the Social Impact Hub Fellowship program.

 Industry Experience